imoark/minidropbox/README.md

 description: This example shows how to upload a file to S3 using a HTML form, and have S3 trigger a lambda function.
 layout: Doc
 -->
-# Mini DropBox
+# Mini DropBox + TWILIO Notification

 To upload, you just need to open `frontend/index.html`.
 There is a form to upload your file.
-If it is a success, it will give you the XML.
+If it is a success, it will give you the XML. + You will receive a text message (SMS)

 ## To list